rails/rails/guides/source/active_record_multiple_databases.md

 ```

 Running a command like `bin/rails db:create` will create both the primary and animals databases.
-Note that there is no command for creating the users and you'll need to do that manually
+Note that there is no command for creating the database users, and you'll need to do that manually
 to support the readonly users for your replicas.
 If you want to create just the animals
 database you can run `bin/rails db:create:animals`.